VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

- * **/group/{id}/delUser** expects the "vitalManToken" session cookie and the "user" form parameter (the user to remove from the group "id") to be included in the request.
+ * **/group/{id}/delUser** expects the "vitalManToken" session cookie and the
+"user" form parameter (the user to remove from the group "id") to be included in
+the request.

-   It returns some info about the group updated without the removed user.
+   It returns some info about the group updated without the removed user (see
+above for the format).

- * **/policy/create** expects the "vitalManToken" session cookie and the following form parameters to be included in the request:
+ * **/policy/create** expects the "vitalManToken" session cookie and the
+following form parameters to be included in the request:

     * "name", the name of the policy to create

     * "appname", the application name

     * "resources[]", the array of resources the policy will affect

     * "groups[]", the array of user groups the policy will affect

-    * "actions[ACTION]", boolean values specifying if the ACTION (GET, POST, PUT, etc.) is allowed or denied
+    * "actions[ACTION]", boolean values specifying if the ACTION (GET, POST,
+      PUT, etc.) is allowed or denied

    It returns some info about the created policy.
 Response example: